 2016 Victorian Learn Local Awards

-Nominations are now open for the 2016 Victorian Learn Local Awards.
+Nominations have now closed for the 2016 Victorian Learn Local Awards.

 The Learn Local education and training sector plays a major role in the development of local individuals, local businesses and local communities throughout Victoria.
 It delivers the skills that support our economy and underpin the inclusiveness of our communities.
 The Awards are an opportunity to showcase this valuable work.
 Through the Awards we acknowledge the sector’s many contributions and celebrate the success of learners, practitioners and organisations across the State.